-- Conduct the Toss a Question assessment activity from the Assessment section.
+- Conduct the post-activity toss a question assessment activity as described in the Assessment section.

 The scale works best in the middle of the spring's expansion range.
 So, choose objects to weigh that are heavy enough to stretch the spring a little bit, but not so heavy that the spring is stretched out all the way.

-Brainstorming: In small groups, have the students to engage in open discussion.
-Remind students that no idea or suggestion is "silly."
+Brainstorming: In small groups, have students to engage in open discussion.
+Remind them that no idea or suggestion is "silly."
 All ideas should be respectfully hears.
-Ask the students to think of examples that show how different objects are affected by gravity?
+Ask students to think of examples that show how different objects are affected by gravity.
 (Possible examples: a baseball, a building being demolished, a high jumper, etc.)

 Activity Embedded Assessment

-Prediction: Ask the students if they could have predicted where the pencil would have pointed if they had added a seventh heavier object into the cup?
-(Answer: Yes.
-It would have been below the last mark.)
+Prediction: Ask students to predict where the pencil would have pointed if they had added a seventh heavier object into the cup.
+(Answer: It would have been below the last mark.)

 Graphing: Have students create a plot showing the distance that each object pulled the spring.
 Discuss why certain objects pull the spring further than others.
-(Answer: differences in weight).
+(Answer: Weight differences.)

-Toss-a-Question: Provide the students with a list of questions (see below), without answers.
-Students work in groups and toss a ball or wad of paper back and forth.
-The student with the ball asks a question and then tosses the ball to someone to answer.
+Toss-a-Question: Provide students with a list of questions (see below) without answers.
+Have them work in groups and toss a ball or wad of paper back and forth.
+The student with the ball asks a question and then tosses the ball to someone else to answer.
 If a student does not know the answer, s/he tosses the ball onward until someone gets it.
 Review the answers at the end.
-Possible questions/answers include:
+Possible questions/answers: